pickleball002/kenr/docs/FAQ_WhoWhyHowWhat.md

 Who

 I am a retired software engineer, and retired racquetball player.
-At the top of the food chain at both in retirement I'm now very middle of the road.
+At the top of the food chain at both, in retirement I'm now very middle of the road.
 My laptop runs Xubuntu so I can tinker with different software and play my fine intermediate pickleball.